solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 page.

-![This image demonstrates a sample query of the Activity Log from the Logs tab of the Azure portal.]
+![This image demonstrates a sample query of the Activity Log from the Logs tab of the Azure Portal.]

 ![This image demonstrates the query results from the opened sample.]